Connor-Tluck/Job_Tracker_LaunchDarkly/README.md

 ---

-## For Reviewers: Important Pages
+## For Reviewers: Suggested Review Path

-**CRITICAL: Please use the Assignment Docs page as your primary guide during the review process.**
+We suggest starting with the Assignment Docs page as your primary guide during the review process.

-### Assignment Docs Page (Primary Review Guide)
+### Assignment Docs Page (Suggested Starting Point)
 - **Route:** `/admin/assignment-satisfaction`
 - **Purpose:** Comprehensive documentation of how the application satisfies LaunchDarkly technical exercise requirements
-- **Use This Page:** As your primary guide during the review process - it contains detailed explanations of all requirements, implementation details, and testing instructions
+- **Suggested Use:** This page contains detailed explanations of all requirements, implementation details, and testing instructions
 - **Access:** Navigate to `http://localhost:3000/admin/assignment-satisfaction` after starting the application

+### Admin Examples Page (Visual Walkthrough)
+- **Route:** `/admin/examples`
+- **Purpose:** Step-by-step walkthroughs with images demonstrating key features and LaunchDarkly integrations
+- **Also Available:** The same content is available as `feature_walkthrough.md` in the repository root
+- **Suggested Use:** Review this page to see visual examples of feature flag behavior, targeting, AI Configs, and experimentation in action
+- **Access:** Navigate to `http://localhost:3000/admin/examples` after starting the application

 ### Admin Control Panel
 - **Route:** `/admin`